ordercloud-api/ordercloud-javascript-sdk/docs/Orders.md

 <a name="PatchShippingAddress"></a>
 # **PatchShippingAddress**
-> Order PatchShippingAddress(buyerID, orderID, address)
+> Order PatchShippingAddress(direction, orderID, address)